 What is a closing disclosure?

-The closing disclosure is a legally-required five-page statement of your final mortgage loan terms and closing costs.
-It contains details of your loan terms, monthly payments, fees and closing costs.
+A closing disclosure is a legally-required five-page statement of your final mortgage loan terms and closing costs.
+It contains details about your loan terms, monthly payments, fees and closing costs.

 Why the closing disclosure is important

-The lender must provide you with the final details of your mortgage loan on the closing disclosure at least three business days before closing.
+Your mortgage lender must provide you with the final details of your loan in the closing disclosure at least three business days before closing.
 That gives you time to compare the final terms and costs with the information you have previously been given on your loan estimate, the three-page document you received when obtaining the mortgage offer.

 You should compare the closing disclosure with the loan estimate to see if anything has changed.
-If anything is unexpected or incorrect, you have time to ask the lender before the closing.
+If anything is unexpected or incorrect, you have time to ask the lender to clarify before the closing.

 What’s in the closing disclosure